Online Bookings Phone 03 9699 4333

 The practice engages in quality improvement activities in several ways, and we update our practice policy and procedures in line with the guidelines provided by professional organisations and from suggestions provided by patients.

 In particular the practice seeks and responds to patient feedback on their experience of the practice to support quality improvement activities.
 We have a suggestion box at reception for patients to confidentially provide feedback.
+The practice offers an anonymous online customer satisfaction survey to patients who have attended the clinic that day to provide feedback about their experience and to seek suggestions to improve the quality of the service.
+The practice also uses anonymous paper based patient questionnaires on occasion in order to get patient feedback.
 Patients are also encouraged to provide their doctor and our reception staff face to face feedback during their visit.
-The practice also uses patient questionnaires on occasion in order to get patient feedback.
+Patients are also encouraged to provide their doctor and our reception staff face to face feedback during their visit.

 As a result of the input from patient feedback, the practice has instituted several changes that have improved the service we provide to patients including: